javiersorucol/KGQA-with-TAPAS/README.md

 ```
 $ uvicorn main_service.service:app  --reload --log-config main_service/Logs/log_config.ini --port 8094
 ```

+In addition, if you want to work with GraphDB, make sure to run it with the IP and port set in the configuration file.
+We recommend using the Docker version of GraphDB to run it locally.

 ## Evaluation
 We performed three experiments:one to evaluate entity linking tools, another to evaluate the used prompts, and one to compare the KGQA systems.
 All the experiments can be found in the evaluation folder and are run using a selection of "simple" questions from [QALD-9-ES](https://github.com/javiersorucol/QALD_9_ES).
 We define a simple question as a question whose resulting SPARQL only requires one triple to get an answer.
 The questions were also grouped by the answer type to check the performance of the systems over different types of questions (singular, multiple, boolean, and aggregation).
 The used dataset can be found in the evaluation/datasets folder.